School-Explained/technical-test/README.md

 The selector will contain 3 subjects (Reading, Writing, Maths).

 **We have two use cases:**
-1. If the user has not made any selection you should display a message "Select a subject above to view content" (or similar).
+1. If the user hasn't selected anything you should display a message "Select a subject above to view content" (or similar).
 2. If the user has selected a subject it should display a standard HTML list with the results for the selected subject.

 **How to fetch the data**